 Today we will move across the globe to discover the Diquis Spheres.
 These are some stone spheres found in the delta of Diquis, between the rivers Terraba and Sierpe, in the peninsula of Osa and the Isla del Caño (Costa Rica).
 They are unique archaeological finds due to their number of existing specimens (over 300!), as well as their sizes, formations and rounded perfection.
 Their dimensions vary from the 10 cm to 2.57 m of diameter.
-They can weight as much as 16 tones and have been found in 34 different archaeological sites.
+They can weigh as much as 16 tones and have been found in 34 different archaeological sites.
 These are the products of the Diquis culture: a pre-Columbian culture, indigenous from Costa Rica.
 Diquis means great waters or river in the Boruca language (the native speaking tongue), which seems to tie in with the locations of the finds.
 However, their meaning and origin is a mystery.

 According to Ifigenia Quintanilla (University of Costa Rica), the spheres were most likely produced sometime between the 800 and the 500 B.C.
 However, local archaeologists investigating the subject have trouble dating and interpreting them as 90% of the spheres have been moved and found away from their original locations.
-The theories on their meaning and purpose get even more obscure and confusing. most archaeologists and historians support the idea that these artifacts had an astronomical function.
+The theories on their meaning and purpose get even more obscure and confusing.
+Most archaeologists and historians support the idea that these artifices had an astronomical function.
 Perhaps they were a way of timing agricultural cycles, or even maybe representations of constellations.
 Another supported hypothesis is that these could be used as markers of social status for the leaders of the indigenous tribes.
 Nevertheless, more fantastical explanations have been proposed:

--Some think these could have been done by the people of Atlantis, or even by extraterrestrial beings!
+-Some think these could have been done by the people of Atlantis, or even by extra-terrestrial beings!

 -There is also the myth that the Diquis culture knew of a chemical product that could manipulate the physical state and shape of stone.